maliraza9/CSDI_ScoreSDE/README.md

-# CSDI
+# Score-Based Stochastic Stochastic Differential Equations Implementation of Score Matching for Irregular Time Series
-This is the github repository for the NeurIPS 2021 paper "[CSDI: Conditional Score-based Diffusion Models for Probabilistic Time Series Imputation](https://arxiv.org/abs/2107.03502)".
+This is the github repository for the Score SDE algorithms Variance Preserving SDE and Variance Exploding SDE within the CSDI framework implementation of the thesis Score Matching for Irregularly Sampled Time Series.

 ## Requirement